Violence & Injury Prevention

 York County Safe Kids Coalition

 One of our employees is a member of this coalition.
 Safe Kids is a coalition that involves a range of members from varying agencies/organizations.
 The coalition focuses on identifying and preventing injuries to children through education, advocacy, and networking.
-Safe Kids also plays a role with implementing certain aspects of the Health Bureau's Risk Watch program.
-For more information about our involvement in this coalition, please contact Katie Stone at 717-846-6730.
+Safe Kids also plays a role with implementing certain aspects of the Bureau of Health's Risk Watch program.
+For more information about our involvement in this coalition, please contact Patricia Bonsu at 717-845-6562 .

 York County Suicide Prevention Coalition